slackapi/bolt-js/docs/_future/request_time_off_tutorial.md

 ---
 ### Conclusion {#conclusion}

-Congratulations on setting up your next-generation Request Time Off app! 🎉 Now that you understand its inner workings and have added in your own additional button that launches a modal, you can work on adding more to the application or jump on the learning track and start reading about [App Manifests](/bolt-js/future/app-manifests).
+Congratulations on setting up your next-generation Request Time Off app! 🎉 Now that you understand its inner workings and have added in your own additional button that launches a modal, you can work on adding more to the application or jump on the learning track and start reading about [app manifests](/bolt-js/future/app-manifests).